codewars/content-issues/update-python-kata/README.md

 It would be great if some other, existing issues were also addressed, in the one go.

+If you write a post in kata discussion to get attention of its author or to signal the neccessity of update, consider using `suggestion` label instead of `issue`.
+After the kata is updated, it would be nice to thank the author or mainainer for handling it.

 ## I cannot update my kata, but I want to.
 What should I do?

 You can just leave it, and someone will eventually handle it.
 You can also create an issue on [content issues board](https://github.com/codewars/content-issues/issues) so it would be hopefully processed sooner.